California Estate Administration Through Probate

 When a trustor dies, an Affidavit of the Death along with an original death certificate should be recorded for each piece of real property.
 When it is recorded, it changes the title of the property from the trustee (usually the trustor) who has died and into the names of the new trustee(s).
 Cal.
 Prob.
 Code §§ 13150, 13151, 13152, 13154, 13155, 13200.

-Once the real property is dealt with, a trustee needs to identify all the other trust assets such as bank accounts and investment accounts and have title to those assets transferred in your name as successor trustee.
+Once the real property is dealt with, a trustee needs to identify all the other trust assets such as bank accounts and investment accounts and have title to those assets transferred into his or her name as successor trustee.

-To accomplish this, you need to obtain a federal tax identification number for the trust.
+To accomplish this, the successor trustee needs to obtain a federal tax identification number for the trust.

 How to Obtain a Federal Tax ID Number for Your Trusts

 Obtaining a federal tax identification number (also called an employer identification number) is very easy.
-With the right information, you can obtain a tax identificatiton number online from the Internal Revenue Service.
+With the right information, a successor trustee can obtain a tax identification number online from the Internal Revenue Service.

 Transference of Trust Accounts

-Once you have obtained a federal tax identification number, you should have all trust accounts transferred to your name as successor trustee, using the new identification number.
+Once the trustee has obtained a federal tax identification number, they should have all trust accounts transferred to their name as successor trustee, using the new identification number.

-This means the assets remain part of the decedent’s estate and are subject to the probate process.
+When the trustor does not place all assets into the trust, those assets remain part of the decedent’s estate and are subject to the probate process.

 The most common way to deal with this is through the use of a will with a “pour-over” provision.
-This directs that any assets not placed into a trust during the deceased’s lifetime will be put into the trust at death and distributed according to the terms and conditions of the trust.
+A pour-over will directs that any assets not placed into a trust during the deceased’s lifetime will be put into the trust at death and distributed according to the terms and conditions of the trust.
 Cal.
 Prob.
 Code §6300.

-If a decedent forgot to transfer a a significant asset to the trust and the asset was specifically described in the trust or in the property schedule to the trust, then, under some circumstances, you can get out of a costly probate proceeding by using a “Heggstad Petition.”
-Cal.
-Prob.
-Code §850.
+If a decedent forgot to transfer a a significant asset to the trust and the asset was specifically described in the trust or in the property schedule to the trust, then, under some circumstances, a costly probate proceeding can be avoided by using a “Heggstad Petition” under Probate Code § 850.

-Once you have all of the assets identified and under your control, be sure to prepare an inventory of all trust assets and obtain appraisals for trust assets that do not have a readily ascertained value.
+Once the trustee has all of the assets identified and under control, an inventory of all trust assets must be prepared and appraisals for trust assets that do not have a readily ascertained value should be obtained.
 Assets such as real property should be appraised immediately from the date of death.

-As successor trustee, it is your obligation to satisfy any tax liabilities owed.
-If the Decedent owned real property, be sure that real property taxes are paid before the due dates.
+It is the obligation of the trustee to satisfy any tax liabilities owed.
+If the decedent owned real property, the trustee should make sure that real property taxes are paid before the due dates.

-The IRS requires that the federal estate tax Form 706 be filed within nine months of death.
+The IRS requires that the federal estate tax Form 706 be filed within 9 months of death.

 Filing Income Tax Returns

 A living trust is only revocable while the trustor(s), the person(s) who created the living trust, are alive and well.
-Once the trustors lose capacity or pass away, their living trust becomes irrevocable.
+Once the trustor loses capacity or passes away, their living trust becomes irrevocable.
 The California Probate Code requires that a successor trustee who is administering an irrevocable trust prepare and render an accounting of their actions and administration of the trust.
-To satisfy that legal requirement, you must keep detailed accounting records of the trust.
+To satisfy that legal requirement, a successor trustee must keep detailed accounting records of the trust.

-- Keep track of all the trust money you are spending to wind up the decedent’s final affairs.
+- Keep track of all the trust money they are spending to wind up the decedent’s final affairs.